bergus/F/promise/doku.md

 * `success`: to be called with the fulfillment values when the promise is fulfilled.
 Returns a continuation.
 * `error`: to be called with the rejection values when the promise is rejected.
 Returns a continuation.
-* <s>`proceed`: to be called with the promise itself, when the respective one of the above handlers is not present.
-Returns a continuation.</s>
+* `proceed`: to be called with the promise itself, when the respective one of the above handlers is not present.
+Returns a continuation.
-* `follow`: to be called with the promise itself, when it is settled and the respective one of the above handlers is not present.
-Returns an array of further subscriptions to invoke.
+* <s>`follow`: to be called with the promise itself, when it is settled and the respective one of the above handlers is not present.
+Returns an array of further subscriptions to invoke.</s>
+* `instruct`: an Array of further subscriptions to process, when none of the above handlers is executed.
+* `progress`: to be called with a progress event, returns a continuation
 * `token`: a `CancellationToken` to register, which will prevent the cancellation-rejection of the promise until it is cancelled.
   When cancelled, the whole subscription becomes invalidated, and none of the above handlers are going to be executed.